 - Low Fat Dairy: Dairy is a great source of vitamin D which is a key component in muscle development.
 The more muscle mass you have, the more calories your body burns.

 - Green Tea: The substance EGCG (epigallocatechin gallate) which is found in green tea has been shown to temporarily boost metabolism.
 Again, increased metabolism=more calories burned.
-That is one of the many reasons that we included green tea in our Shedfat Daily

 - Lentils: Deficiencies in any nutrient can have a negative effect on your metabolism.
 Many people are iron deficient and by eating lentils which are loaded with iron, you can boost your metabolism.